12 January 2025

 As you can see from this diagram the largest of them could easily have eaten a human and, because Homo sapiens evolved around 300,000 years ago, we were on Earth before they went extinct.
 We would have been in danger but we were in Africa, separated by an ocean from these terrifying ancestors of modern birds.

-DNA studies in 2024 refined the phylogenetic supertree of birds placing Terror Birds as ancestors in the clade Australaves, the group that evolved in South America and Australia.
+DNA studies in 2024 refined the phylogenetic supertree of birds placing seriemas, parrots, falcons and songbirds in the clade Australaves, the group that evolved in South America and Australia.
 Click on the image below to see a larger version of the diagram.

-Let’s take a photographic journey through the tree.
+Let’s take a photographic journey through the living part of the tree.

-First come the seriemas, who stand alone without other relatives.
-These South American birds have a lifestyle is similar to the secretarybird of Africa though they are not related.
+The seriemas stand alone without other relatives.
+These South American birds have a lifestyle and appearance similar to the secretarybird of Africa, though they are not related.
 Here a red-legged seriema (Cariama cristata) kills a snake.

 Then come falcons.
-Interestingly, everything else is descended from them including …
+Interestingly, everything else is a split from them.

 … New Zealand wrens, who stand alone without other relatives …